MindaugasArsulis/LB_Exchange/README.md

 ### Finishing notes
 Program works from date 2014-09-30.
-No measures have been taken to catch badly entered currency name or data.
+No measures have been taken to catch badly entered currency name or date.